damphyr/gaudi/doc/STYLE.md

 Gaudi exposes the system configuration in a global variable called $configuration.

 We refer to $configuration **only** within tasks.
 NO gaudi helper module or method with EVER access $configuration directly.
-The system configuration is always passed to the method as a parameter names system_config.
+The system configuration is always passed to the method as a parameter named system_config.

 ##Method parameters

-Method parameters are defined from specific to generic and the last two are always system_config,platform (when the method is platform independent, then system_sonfig is the last parameter).
+Method parameters are defined from specific to generic and the last two are always system_config,platform (when the method is platform independent, then system_config is the last parameter).

 ```ruby
 def determine_directories name,source_directories,system_config,platform